CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-06.md

       ![](../media/img68.png)

-      > **Note :** If you're unable to see the full **Values** section in the table, click on the three dots (ellipsis) in the top right corner of your browser and try reducing the zoom level for better visibility.
+      > **Note:** If you're unable to see the full **Values** section in the table, click on the three dots (ellipsis) in the top right corner of your browser and try reducing the zoom level for better visibility.

       ![](../media/zoom.png)